mmbman/Katagiri/list.md

 1. Principles of Practice: Bodhicitta
 1. Principles of Practice: High Resolve
 1. Principles of Practice: Faith
-1. Prinicples of Practice: Direct Transmission
+1. Principles of Practice: Direct Transmission

 1. The Awakening of Faith 3/28/86
 1. The Awakening of Faith 4/11/86